 The rapid environmental changes accelerated by human activities have facilitated the introduction of invasive species worldwide.
 In this process, many of these species have become extinct, while others have managed to survive but are not considered invasive.
 However, there are a few that have thrived, gained reproductive success, and spread extensively, thereby altering the local eco-evolutionary dynamics.

 Moreover, invasive introduced species also have the potential to create new ecological niches for native organisms.
-During the era of European exploration to the East, Europeans brought numerous seeds and introduced high-value economically and aesthetically significant species beyond their native ranges.
-Many tropical American plants now thrive in Southeast Asia, primarily due to similar microclimatic conditions.
+During the era of European exploration to and colonisation of the East, Europeans brought numerous seeds and introduced high-value economically and aesthetically significant species beyond their native ranges.
+Many neotropical plants now thrive in Southeast Asia, primarily due to similar microclimatic conditions.
 These species present new and challenging obstacles to overcome, but they also have the potential to open up new ecological opportunities for local herbivores.

 One example is a phytophagous ladybird beetle species in Southeast Asia that has repeatedly colonised an introduced invasive plant within a relatively short period.
 Similar colonisation patterns have been observed in other ladybird beetle species within the same tribe.
 Interestingly, in one case, adaptation to the new habitat has the potential to act as a critical driving force in population divergence or speciation due to host plants specialisation, while in some cases, it leads to generalisation.

-In recent years, I have also been involved in several projects related to the genetic basis of speciation in popular model systems.
+Prior to my PhD, I have also been involved in several projects (MEME programme) related to the genetic basis of speciation in popular model systems.
 With Matteo Rossi and Richard Merrill, we have functionally validated the genetic basis of visual mate preference in Heliconius butterflies.
 Using genome editing, we have knocked out one of the five candidate genes recently found to be strongly associated with preference behaviours across the broader Heliconius clade.
 In another opportunity, with Marjolaine Rousselle and Carole Smadja, we are investigating the presence, link, and causes of fast-X and large-X effects, exploring the role of sex chromosome evolution in the development of reproductive isolation across the continuum of divergence using various pea aphid, Acyrthosiphon pisum, host-specialised biotypes.

 My timeline